 Instead of being moonshine, our day ended on a high as we managed to capture a good variety of dramatic compositions from one location, including a cracking moonscape.
 You can read about the entire day here.

-If you would like to improve your compositions and photograph this stunning lighthouse, join me this September on a 2-day workshop photographing the beautiful Norfolk Broads and coast.
+If you would like to improve your compositions and photograph this stunning lighthouse, book a 1-2-1 workshop with Tom and photograph the beautiful countryside of Norfolk.